observer23/BookShelf-App/README.md

 A simple book listing app.

--VIPER Pattern,
+- VIPER Pattern,
--There is none 3rd Party library or SwiftUI,
+- There is none 3rd Party library or SwiftUI,
 - API which is given to me,
 - Used CoreData,
--Filtering by date,favourites,
+- Filtering by date,favourites,
--Searching by letter,
+- Searching by letter,
--Display "isFav" ?
+- Display "isFav" ?
--Directing to Safari for more information.
+- Directing to Safari for more information.